YoyoAre/Boat_Attack/README.md

 A small game made for a game jam

-This proyect work with OpenGl, so it needs to be install to compile the code
+This proyect works with OpenGl, so it needs to be install to compile the code